Why Do People Leave Rehab Early?

 Some individuals who have successfully made it through their detox may get the impression that they are ‘cured' and can leave the rehab.
 Unfortunately, while the physical effects of the addiction are no longer present, the psychological addiction still lingers.
 The individual has not had enough time to understand addiction and furthermore, to learn and practice skills and techniques that will help them maintain sobriety and avoid a relapse.
 Leaving rehab early because drugs or alcohol are out of the body will only put the individual in harm's way once they have returned home.
 There are so many benefits to continuing treatment by staying at the rehab.
 Leaving early will likely cause unwanted problems; such as, an early relapse.

-‘The Other Addicts are Worse than Me'
+‘The Other Addicts are Worse than I Am'

 An addict thinking about leaving a rehab early may believe that the other addicts getting treatment have worse addictions than they do.
 This is denial; every individual with an addiction will most likely go through some type of denial.
 When an individual feels that other people at the rehab are worse off, the individual may begin to think that they can leave because they are not as bad.
-It is important for the individual to realize that although they may not have as many problems as someone else, they still suffer from an addiction.
+It is important for the individual to realise that although they may not have as many problems as someone else, they still suffer from an addiction.
 If they choose to quit treatment by leaving the rehab, there is a high chance that not only will they relapse, but eventually they will end up with just as many problems, if not more, than the others that were at the center with them.

 ‘My Self Esteem is Fine, I will be Okay'

 Many addicts are found to have low self esteem, leaving a rehab early can add to this.
 Even though the individual made the decision to leave treatment, once they return home, there is a good chance that they will feel guilty or like they have failed.
 These feelings are never good to have, especially in recovery.
 To make matters worse the individual may turn back to their drug of choice in order to cope with these feelings.
-It is okay to have feelings of uncertainty and fear about the entire process, but leaving rehab early won't make things better.
+It is okay to have feelings of uncertainty and fear about the entire process, but leaving rehab early will not make things better.
 Staying at the rehab will give the individual knowledge to help them withstand the stresses and pressures that they will face once they return to their everyday life.
 A rehab will also help the addict work on their self esteem and confidence.
 As always, the professional staff at the rehab will be very helpful and provide needed advice and support.

-‘I Know Everything About Addiction, I don't Need This'
+‘I Know Everything About Addiction, I Don't Need This'

 This is such a common excuse, but in reality, it could not be farther from the truth.
 Some individuals will get this reasoning once they have become sober.
 They look at the recovery process as an event and not as a process; when in fact, recovery is a constant learning process that can take years to fully understand.
 A great benefit of a rehab is that the individual will not only gain new knowledge each and every day they are there, but they will also be accumulating valuable time away from many temptations.